Myyura/Exercises/os/ext2/readme.md

-read and print the data in ext2.img. ext2.img organizes datas in second extended filesystem.
+Read and print the data in ext2.img.

+ext2.img organizes datas in second extended filesystem.